wangbingjie/blast/docs/dev_workflow.rst

 To add or change code on blast we use git and github.
-If you are unfamiliar with these two pieces of software, a great place to start would be to watch this great introduction to git and github on youtube
+If you are unfamiliar with these two pieces of software, a great place to start would be to watch this introduction to git and github on youtube
 `here <https://www.youtube.com/watch?v=RGOj5yH7evk>`_.

 The normal develop workflow of blast is to branch off main, commit and push